 It is thought that the ancient Callanish stones on the Isle of Lewis was once the place for collective ritual and ceremony under dark moonlight, of asking for solutions.
 Rituals and sacred ceremonies are places where cultural transformation might occur.
 In ancient practices, ritual was used to create and maintain religious, cultural and social structures.
 The idea of the liminal experience is central in the undertaking of ritual.
 This painting was inspired by the red-robed rebels of extinction rebellion.

-A red langur in the soft rain.
+A red langur in troubled times.

 Soul Bird – Oil on Canvas – Omay Lee 2019

-Contemplation – Oil on Canvas – Omay Lee 2020
+Trusting the Ground – Oil on Canvas – Omay Lee 2020